Arnold Lobel: Writing and illustrating

 Lobel's chosen vocabulary, subject matter, and writing style helped to re-conceive what an easy reader book could be.
 Lobel identified the exploration of his own feelings as a reason that he improved as a writer.
 In his 1977 The Lion and the Unicorn interview, Lobel discussed the ways he would work through his emotions while still maintaining his children's audience.
 This was part of Lobel's belief that adult and children emotions were more similar than different.
 His work was described as "sunny, warm, even cosy."
 Despite this, the process of writing was "painful" for Lobel, who was far more inclined to want to illustrate than write and only started writing because of the increased royalties.
 As late as 1983, Lobel felt he was beginning to trust his instincts as a writer.
 In fact, he never felt comfortable enough with his technical writing skill to consider writing a novel for adults, or a longer book for children.

 Lobel illustrated close to 100 books during his career which were translated into dozens of languages.
 Despite the awards he won, Lobel wasn't always recognized during his lifetime.

+Lobel loved his work and once said, "I cannot think of any work that could be more agreeable and fun than making books for children"; rather than a writer or author, he called himself a "daydreamer".